rexthompson/DATA-512-Final-Project/README.md

 * **sample_n:** optional row count for random sample (I used 1000000 for the sample data)
 * **sample_seed:** optional seed for random sample (I used 228 for the sample data)

-The resulting data will have the following schema when saved to .csv:
+The resulting cleaned .csv file will have the following schema:

 Column | Format | Description |
 |-----|------------|----|